rubys/bootstrap/bylaws.md

 ## ARTICLE II - MEMBERS

 ### Section 2.1 Classes of Membership
-The Foundation shall initially have five classes of membership: Platinum Members, Gold Members, Silver Members, Associated Entity Members and Individual Members.
+The $FOUNDATION shall initially have five classes of membership: Platinum Members, Gold Members, Silver Members, Associated Entity Members and Individual Members.
 Additional classes of voting and non-voting members may be created in the future, and the rights of existing classes of members may be amended, in each case pursuant to Section 2.10 of these By-laws.
 Platinum Members, Gold Members, Silver Members and any future classes of members that are entitled to general voting rights shall be collectively referred to as "Voting Members."
 Associated Entity Members and Individual Members shall be non-voting Members.
-All voting and non-voting memberships in the Foundation are collectively referred to in these By-laws as "Memberships", and a person or entity holding Membership is referred to in these By-laws as a "Member".
+All voting and non-voting memberships in the $FOUNDATION are collectively referred to in these By-laws as "Memberships", and a person or entity holding Membership is referred to in these By-laws as a "Member".